dharmafly/noodle/README.md

 Code Blocks in Posts
 ---------------------

+Any  code blocks in the markdown will be formatted as syntax highlighted code blocks in the website.

+If the example uses the `$output` variable or `alert()` then a "run" button will appear next to the code block allowing the user to run the example.

 Each code block is given access to a `$output` variable.
 This refers to a jQuery wrapped `<output>` element inserted after the code block.

-If the example uses the `$output` variable or `alert()` then a "run" button will appear next to the code block allowing the user to run the example.

 For example: